Vance & Huffman Debt Collection Harassment?

 If the debt collector begins to curse or use profane and obscene words on you, recording the conversation may become necessary.
 Every form of Vance & Huffman phone harassment should be recorded.
 This would be handy in case you need to file a lawsuit.

-Validating your debt with Vance and Huffman LLC
+💡Validating your Debt with Vance and Huffman LLC

 In a bid to get money from you, the Vance & Huffman debt collection process may become extreme.
 They may employ all the tricks in the book, from cajoling, to coercing, and to threats.
 It may even get to the point of Vance & Huffman phone harassment.
 Do not fall for any of their tricks.
 You need to get enough information and guidance before making any payment to a debt collector.

 While you are trying to process details on the debt and decide if it’s a debt you should pay, Vance & Huffman may keep bothering you.
-It is important that you know that you have rights under the FDCPA and once you begin to experience Vance & Huffman phone harassment, they are most likely violating your rights.
+It is important that you know that you have rights under the FDCPA and once you begin to experience Vance & Huffman debt collection harassment, they are most likely violating your rights.

 Some common types of violation by debt collectors include: